ElevatedDev/Frequency/README.md

 1) Fork Frequency
 2) Get your git environment setup on your computer.
 3) Load the directory into your project as Maven.
-4) You will find that the spigot dependency is missing.
-You can run BuildTools with a script Dawson made (https://www.dropbox.com/s/oj3v6arxfpfcb96/BuildTools.zip?dl=0).
-We have to do this because of licensing issues.
-However, it is really simple to use and there are instructions inside the ZIP file.

 ### Important Git Conventions
 Always make sure that your master is up to date with the Frequency one. **NEVER** work on master.
 When making a feature, format the branch based on master with "feature/{name}" or "bugfix/{name}".
 Then you can submit the branch in a pull request.
 We will not be merging master to master.
 The whole point of this is to help prevent merging conflicts and allow for a cleaner git history.